chriscarrollsmith/rust-practice/book_notes.md

 Comments are marked with double forward slash: `//`.

+### Style

+It's considered good style in Rust to put dot-notated methods on a subsequent line, with a greater indent, than the object the method belongs to.

 ### Preludes (stuff you don't have to import)

 [Some standard library stuff](https://doc.rust-lang.org/std/prelude/index.html), `std::prelude`, is available by default and doesn't need to be imported.
 Some libraries within `std` also have their own preludes.